Bourbon Peach Cobbler

 - 1 teaspoon ground cinnamon

 - 1/2 teaspoon kosher salt

-Sift the flour, the remaining 1/2 cup sugar, the baking powder and salt into a bowl.
-Cut 1 1/2 sticks of the butter into small pieces; add to the flour mixture and cut it in with a pastry blender or your hands until the mixture looks like coarse crumbs.
-Pour in the cream and mix just until the dough comes together.
+Prepare the dumplings: Into food processor add the flour, 1/2 cup sugar, baking powder, and salt.
+Cut 12 tablespoons (1 1/2 sticks) butter into small pieces.
+Add it to the flour mixture and pulse until the mixture looks like wet sand.
+Mix just until the dough comes together.
 Don't overwork; the dough should be slightly sticky but manageable.

 In a 10-inch cast iron skillet over medium-low heat, melt the remaining 2 tablespoons butter.
 Add the peaches and cook gently until heated through, about 5 minutes.
-Transfer the mixture to a 2-quart baking dish (or leave in the skillet).
 Drop the dough by tablespoonfuls over the warm peaches.
-(There can be gaps because the dough will puff up and spread as it bakes.)
+There can be gaps, the dough will puff up and spread out as it bakes.
 Brush the top with some heavy cream and sprinkle with some sugar; put it into the oven on a baking sheet to catch any drips.
 Cook for 40 to 45 minutes until the top is browned and the fruit is bubbling.